top of page

 Son plus récent album, Maison vent (mars 2023), puise dans la force des racines et le souffle du territoire.
 Il rend hommage aux femmes de sa vie — celles qui l’ont précédée et son expérience en tant que femme et Franco-Métisse de la Rivière Rouge, aujourd’hui résidente de Montréal.
 Relié intimement au territoire et à ce qui nous lie aux ancêtres, Maison vent intègre le Michif-Français, langue héritée et réappropriée, comme un fil vivant entre mémoire, identité et création.
 Sa musique devient alors un espace de reliance et de liberté, entre enracinement et envol.

-Her voice and songs have traveled across Canada and Europe.
+Willows’ songs have carried her across Canada and Europe.
 Along the way, her work has been embraced with recognition, including the Trille Or Award for Best Folk Album in 2025 and nominations at the GAMIQ awards and the Canadian Folk Music Awards.
-Yet more than accolades, it is the path itself — the act of weaving stories, voices, and landscapes into sound — that defines Willows.
+Yet more than accolades, it is the path itself — the weaving stories, voices and landscapes into sound — that remains central to her practice.

 contact